 In basic terms, credit scores measure how likely you are to repay a loan.
 That’s why businesses use them in their lending decisions: They’re making an educated bet on whether they’ll get their money back.

-Virtually all credit reports rely on one of two providers: FICO or VantageScore.
+Virtually all credit reports rely on one of two providers: FICO or VantageScore (with the large majority of lenders using FICO).
 These companies put people’s financial data through their proprietary algorithms, producing the single number that forms your score.
 Here’s where the headaches start, though: Your score will differ depending on which company is running the numbers, and both have a variety of scoring models geared toward particular types of loans.
-To keep things simple, we’ll focus on each provider’s primary scoring system.

 Now that we understand what these scores assess, we can characterize and compare different credit score ranges.
 For this article, we’ll focus primarily on FICO score ratings.
 That’s because the vast majority of lending decisions utilize FICO scores, so it’s the standard by which you’ll likely be judged.

 - In this credit score range, you can expect lenders to roll out the red carpet.
 You’ll be offered good terms and may even be able to negotiate for better ones.

 - An estimated 1% of borrowers in this credit score range will become delinquent on their loans.